The-Marcy-Lab-School-Code-Challenges/cc-20-Higher-Order-Fluency/README.md

 **All the following problems can be solved using a higher order array method.
 You cannot use .forEach() to solve the following problems.**

-**Test all your solutions for questions 1-5 with the following variable:**
+**Test all your solutions for the questions with the following variable:**

 ```jsx
 const alumni = [